China Eases Aluminium Scrap Import Restrictions to Address Supply Shortages

 Policy Changes to Boost Aluminium Scrap Imports

-China’s aluminium scrap imports are set to rise following a significant easing of import restrictions, effective from November 15.
-The new regulations, announced by the Chinese government on October 23, expand the list of approved imports to include secondary high-purity aluminium and secondary deformed aluminium alloys, alongside the secondary wrought aluminium alloys that were previously allowed since 2020.
-These regulatory changes reflect China’s strategic move to alleviate its domestic aluminium scrap shortages and improve the efficiency of its resource utilization, especially in the face of growing demand from the aluminium production sector.
+China plans to increase aluminium scrap imports following new regulations that ease restrictions, effective November 15.
+Announced on October 23, these changes include allowing secondary high-purity aluminium and secondary deformed aluminium alloys.
+This complements the secondary wrought aluminium alloys permitted since 2020.
+The aim is to address China’s aluminium scrap shortages and improve resource use amid rising demand from the aluminium production sector.

 Implications of the New Import Standards

-The revised policy sets stringent standards for imported scrap, requiring a minimum aluminium content of 91% and a maximum impurity level of 0.8%.
-This move is expected to encourage smelters to increase their reliance on aluminium scrap feedstock, potentially lowering raw material costs in the long run.
-While the policy shift has been welcomed by market participants, the ongoing challenge remains the negative import arbitrage that has prevailed since April.
-High import prices, linked to primary aluminium price negotiations, continue to dampen trader enthusiasm.
-Nonetheless, the easing of restrictions has reignited interest in the scrap market, with traders beginning to show renewed buying activity despite the existing price pressures.
+The updated policy introduces stricter standards for imported scrap.
+The minimum aluminium content is now 91%, with a maximum impurity level of 0.8%.
+This is expected to encourage smelters to rely more on aluminium scrap, potentially reducing raw material costs.
+While the policy has been welcomed, high import prices tied to primary aluminium negotiations continue to pose challenges.
+Despite these pressures, the easing of restrictions has sparked renewed interest in the scrap market.

 Rising Domestic Prices and Growing Demand for Scrap

-From January to September 2024, China imported 135.2 million tonnes of aluminium scrap, marking a 6.7% year-on-year increase, according to customs data.
-The uptick in imports comes amid rising domestic alumina prices, driven by tight bauxite supplies and strong demand from aluminium producers.
-These market conditions underscore the need for cost-effective aluminium scrap, making the relaxation of import restrictions an essential step in stabilizing supply chains and meeting growing demand within China’s aluminium industry.
+From January to September 2024, China imported 135.2 million tonnes of aluminium scrap, marking a 6.7% year-on-year increase.
+This uptick coincides with rising domestic alumina prices, driven by tight bauxite supplies and high demand from aluminium producers.
+These conditions highlight the need for cost-effective aluminium scrap.
+Therefore, the regulatory shift is crucial for stabilizing supply chains and meeting demand in China’s aluminium industry.

 Market Outlook and Future Dynamics

-Although the regulatory changes present a positive outlook for China’s aluminium scrap imports, the overall impact will depend on how global market conditions, such as import pricing and arbitrage conditions, evolve.
-If these dynamics align favorably, the policy shift could help alleviate China’s supply shortages, stabilize the aluminium market, and foster a more sustainable approach to sourcing raw materials.
+The new regulations offer a positive outlook for China’s aluminium scrap imports.
+However, the impact will depend on global market conditions, such as pricing and arbitrage dynamics.
+If these factors align, the policy shift could ease supply shortages, stabilize the aluminium market, and promote sustainable sourcing of raw materials.

 Leave a Reply